(reading time: 1 hour)

 The flushess’s staff and members of Teal’s crew, many of whom he didn’t even recognize, were out and about, busy with the exact same activity Claudize sweated over.
 The floor was littered with tins and dishes, some coming from very fine collections.
 Any time one of them was filled with the metal dust the individual standing over it would move on to the next plate with room left.

 The bergfolk were thick on the upper floor, all giving the Captain dirty glares, so he slithered between them and found the stairs quickly.
 Halfway down the glitter upon the steps caught his eye.
-A tousle of his hair produced a shimmer of the dust as well.
+A tousle of his beard produced a shimmer of the dust as well.
 The culprit was Dawn, who had attached herself to a crystal chandelier overhead.
 She hung off its lip by both knees, spinning it rapidly with bonepicking.
 Each of her hands was occupied with three full sacks that produced streams of the dust.
 It drifted to the floor where Rob’s nephew Roary swept it into large dustpans.
 The boy waved, but looked too exhausted to approach.

 It was perplexing that Dianarhea would allow such rough treatment of something as expensive-looking as the chandelier, but the other treasures of the rundown house didn’t fare any better.
 They were in the process of being carted off their pedestals and heading to one of two places: out the front door for sale or down into the basement to be stripped for their raw materials.
 Decorative chamber pots that had never seen use.
 Taxidermy beasts powerful enough to outswim the force of a pulling drain.
 Antique scepters and gavels no doubt used by the royal flush in times past.